-During the three months ended March 31, 2020, we used \$0.8 million in cash for investing activities, substantially all of which related to capital expenditures at our Luverne Facility, of which \$0.1 million related to the dry fractionation project and \$0.6 million related to expanding our renewable hydrocarbon production capacity.
-We are installing equipment to fractionate and dry distillers grains at the Luverne Facility totaling approximately \$3.0 million as of March 31, 2020.
+During the six months ended June 30, 2020, we used \$1.6 million in cash for investing activities, substantially all of which related to capital expenditures at our Luverne Facility.
+We are installing equipment to fractionate and dry distillers grains at the Luverne Facility totaling approximately \$3.0 million as of June 30, 2020.
 The cost of the fractionation machine and the thermal dryer have been funded with financing leases.
 No amounts are payable on these financing leases until the equipment is operational.
 The fractionation machine is expected to be operational in the first half of 2023.

-We are developing a renewable electricity and RNG project comprised of anaerobic digesters to be located at three dairy farms in northwest Iowa, plus associated gas upgrading equipment, to commence the supply of RNG to the Luverne Facility in 2023 as a part of our RNG project initiative.
-We expect to finance the RNG project with approximately \$57 million of combined project finance debt and third-party equity.
+We are developing a renewable natural gas "RNG" project comprised of anaerobic digesters to be located at three dairy farms in northwest Iowa, plus associated gas upgrading equipment, to supply our Luverne Facility with renewable thermal energy upon its startup in 2023.
+We expect to finance the RNG project, including finance-related costs and initial working capital, with approximately \$57 million of combined project finance debt and third-party equity.
 Agri-Energy is expected to have a purchase option on approximately 50% of the RNG project's estimated annual 350,000 MMBtu of RNG production.
-The digesters are expected to be operational in the second half of 2021, subject to securing adequate financing to complete the RNG project.
+The RNG project is expected to be operational in late 2021 or early 2022, subject to securing adequate financing to complete the RNG project.